Extreme mass-ratio inspirals into black holes surrounded by scalar clouds: Framework

 \end{itemize} At order $\mathcal{O}(q^1,\epsilon^2)$ one can get an equation for $h^{(2)}_{\mu\nu}$, but for the purposes of this work we will not need this equation, therefore we do not derive it explicitly here.

-Besides the equations of motion for the scalar field and the metric we also need the equations of motion for the point-particle, which can be derived from the conservation equation $\nabla_\nu T^{\mu\nu}=0$~\cite{Poisson:2011nh}.
-For the purposes of this work it will be enough to state that, up to order $\mathcal{O}(\epsilon^2)$, the equations of motion for the particle's world-line can be written as (see e.g.~\cite{Poisson:2011nh})
+Besides the equations of motion for the scalar field and the metric we also need the equations of motion for the point particle, which can be derived from the conservation equation $\nabla_\nu T^{\mu\nu}=0$~\cite{Poisson:2011nh}.
+For the purposes of this work it will be enough to state that, up to order $\mathcal{O}(\epsilon^2)$, the equations of motion for the particle's worldline can be written as (see e.g.~\cite{Poisson:2011nh})

 where $\nabla^{\bar g}$ is the covariant derivative computed with the metric $\bar{g}_{\mu\nu}$.
-The terms of order of $\mathcal{O}(q)$, commonly known as the ``self-force'', are generated by the metric perturbation $h_{\mu\nu}$ and express the fact that the particle's motion can be thought as being accelerated in the background spacetime $\bar{g}_{\mu\nu}$ due to the perturbations induced by the point-particle~\cite{Poisson:2011nh}.
-However, for the purposes of solving Eqs.~\eqref{EFEs_21} and~\eqref{KG_21}, those terms are not needed since when solving Eqs.~\eqref{EFEs_21} and~\eqref{KG_21} one only needs to consider that the point-particle moves along geodesics of the metric $\bar{g}_{\mu\nu}$ [or of $g_{\mu\nu}^{(0)}$, if working only up to order $\mathcal{O}(\epsilon)$].
+The terms of order of $\mathcal{O}(q)$, commonly known as the ``self-force'', are generated by the metric perturbation $h_{\mu\nu}$ and express the fact that the particle's motion can be thought as being accelerated in the background spacetime $\bar{g}_{\mu\nu}$ due to the perturbations induced by the point particle~\cite{Poisson:2011nh}.
+However, for the purposes of solving Eqs.~\eqref{EFEs_21} and~\eqref{KG_21}, those terms are not needed since when solving Eqs.~\eqref{EFEs_21} and~\eqref{KG_21} one only needs to consider that the point particle moves along geodesics of the metric $\bar{g}_{\mu\nu}$ [or of $g_{\mu\nu}^{(0)}$, if working only up to order $\mathcal{O}(\epsilon)$].

 Noticeably, if one stops at order $\mathcal{O}(q^1,\epsilon^1)$, the only corrections to the vacuum case will occur due to $\Phi^{(q,1)}$ which is sourced by the non-trivial background scalar profile $\Phi^{(1)}$ and by the metric perturbation $h_{\mu\nu}^{(0)}$ [cf. Eq.~\eqref{KG_ep1q1}], simplifying the problem considerably since $h_{\mu\nu}^{(0)}$ can be obtained using standard \emph{vacuum} BH perturbation theory [cf. Eq.~\eqref{EFEs_ep0q1}].
 Importantly, the perturbative scheme we just summarized is generic and can in principle be applied for any background BH metric $g^{(0)}_{\mu\nu}$, including the case in which this metric is given by the Kerr geometry, which is the most general stationary BH solution of Eq.~\eqref{EFEs_vacuum}.
 The main difficulty in the Kerr case, however, is that perturbations are more easily studied using the Teukolsky formalism~\cite{Teukolsky:1973ha}, which provides separable equations for certain spin-weighted scalars that are related to the Weyl curvature scalars~\cite{Teukolsky:1973ha}.
 From those, it is possible to reconstruct the metric perturbations $h_{\mu\nu}^{(0)}$, but the procedure is highly non-trivial (we refer the reader to the review~\cite{Pound:2021qin} for a list of references regarding the metric reconstruction procedure).
 Given that the main goal of this paper is to serve as a first stepping stone towards tackling the full Kerr BH case, in this work we will instead start by considering the much simpler case in which the background metric $g^{(0)}_{\mu\nu}$ is given by a Schwarzschild BH.